Complex zero-free regions at large |q| for multivariate Tutte polynomials (alias Potts-model partition functions) with general complex edge weights: Introduction

-When $|1 + w_e| \le 1$ for all $e$, we have $\Delta'(G,\w) = \Delta(G,\w)$ and $\Psi(G,\w) = 1$, so that Theorem~\ref{thm1.2} reduces in this case to Theorem~\ref{thm1.1} with an improved constant \cite{FP_paper2} $K^* \equiv \scrk^*(1) = W(e/2)/[1-W(e/2)]^2 \approx 6.907\:651\:697\:774\:449\:218\:\ldots\;\,$.
+When $|1 + w_e| \le 1$ for all $e$, we have $\widehat\Delta(G,\w) = \Delta(G,\w)$ and $\Psi(G,\w) = 1$, so that Theorem~\ref{thm1.2c} reduces in this case to Theorem~\ref{thm1.1} with an improved constant \cite{FP_paper2} $K^* \equiv \widehat\scrk(1) = W(e/2)/[1-W(e/2)]^2 \approx 6.907\:651\:697\:774\:449\:218\:\ldots\;\,$.
 This explicit formula for the Fern\'andez--Procacci \cite{FP_paper2} constant $K^*$ appears to be new.

-Let us also remark that the upper bound \reff{eq.lambertKprime.bound} gives precisely the first two terms of the large-$\psi$ asymptotics of $\scrk^*(\psi)$: see \reff{eq.Kpsi.largepsi}.
+Let us also remark that the upper bound (\ref{def_kstar}d) gives precisely the first two terms of the large-$\psi$ asymptotics of $\widehat\scrk(\psi)$: see equation \reff{eq.Kpsi.largepsi} in the Appendix.

-Please note that $\Psi(G,\w)$ involves a {\em product}\/ over edges $e \ni x$ rather than a sum, and hence grows {\em exponentially}\/ (rather than linearly) with the vertex degree whenever $|1+w_e| > 1$.
-The resulting exponential dependence of the bound on $|q|$ given in Theorem~\ref{thm1.2} is not merely an artifact of our proof, but is a genuine feature of the regime $|1+w_e| > 1$.\footnote{ See also \cite[Remark~2 after Corollary~5.5]{Sokal_01}. } To see this, it suffices to note that whenever one replaces an edge~$e$ by $k$ edges in parallel, the effective couplings $w_{e,{\rm eff}} = (1+w_e)^k - 1$ grow exponentially in $k$ when $|1+w_e| > 1$ but only linearly when $|1+w_e| \le 1$.
+Please note that both $\Psi(G,\w)$ and $\widehat\Delta(G,\w)$ involve a {\em product}\/ over all edges incident to a given vertex rather than a sum, and hence grow {\em exponentially}\/ (rather than linearly) with the vertex degree whenever $|1+w_e| > 1$.
+The resulting exponential dependence of the bound on $|q|$ given in Theorem~\ref{thm1.2c} is not merely an artifact of our proof, but is a genuine feature of the regime $|1+w_e| > 1$.\footnote{ See also \cite[Remark~2 after Corollary~5.5]{Sokal_01}. } To see this, it suffices to note that whenever one replaces an edge~$e$ by $k$ edges in parallel, the effective couplings $w_{e,{\rm eff}} = (1+w_e)^k - 1$ grow exponentially in $k$ when $|1+w_e| > 1$ but only linearly when $|1+w_e| \le 1$.
 For instance, the graph $G = K_2^{(k)}$ (a pair of vertices connected by $k$ parallel edges) with all edge weights equal has $Z_G(q,w) = q [q + (1+w)^k - 1]$, so that we must take $|q| > |(1+w)^k - 1|$ to avoid a root.
-This has roughly (but not exactly) the same dependence in $w$ and $k$ as the bound of Theorem~\ref{thm1.2}.
+This has roughly (but not exactly) the same dependence in $w$ and $k$ as the bound of Theorem~\ref{thm1.2c}.
 See Example~\ref{exam.K2k} below for details.